caphe.dev

-I write about systems that hold up over a decade.
+I write about things that hold up over a decade.

 Most tech content optimizes for this week — the latest model release, the framework that shipped yesterday, the framework that will replace it next month.
 There is a place for that.
 This is not it.